Fairjulia5/TheEnquirerNKY/README.md

 # TheEnquirerNKY
-Data reporter Julia Fair used to cover NKY
+Data used by reporter Julia Fair used to cover NKY